ExpressLRS/Docs/docs/quick-start/transmitters/frsky-r9modules.md

     </figure>

     !!! warning "Warning"
         This method is an **irreversible** one.
-You will not be able to go back to Frsky firmware with this method.
+You will not be able to go back to FrSky firmware with this method.
 You have been warned!

     1. Carefully disassemble your TX Module to get access to the mainboard.